UalaceCafe/log_redux/README.md

 - `color`: Whether the logger should colorize the output using ANSI color codes.
 Defaults to `true`.
 - `timestamp`: Whether the logger should add a timestamp to the output.
 Defaults to `true`.
 - `filename`: Whether the logger should add the name of the file from which the log was generated.
 Defaults to `true`.
-- `track`: Whether keep track internally of all logs emitted.
+- `track`: Whether to keep track internally of all logs emitted.
 Defaults to `false`.

 For example:

+```ruby
+logger = LogRedux::Logger.new('log.txt', color: false, timestamp: true, filename: false, track: true)
+```

 > **Note**
 >
 > I recommend disabling `color` when logging to a file, as it will add ANSI color codes to the output, making it harder to read.

-```ruby
-logger = LogRedux::Logger.new('log.txt', color: false, timestamp: true, filename: false, track: true)
-```
+If later you wish to read from the file and print these logs to the screen, its better to create two loggers, one for the file and one for the terminal ($stdout or $stderr).

 ### Logging